Borel Complexity and the Schr\"oder-Bernstein Property: Preliminaries and notation

-Our metatheory will always be $ZFC$.
+Our metatheory will always be $ZFC$ (in particular, everything is a set).
 Frequently we will need to work in transitive models of set theory; but there are not guaranteed to be set models of $ZFC$. $ZFC^-$ is a convenient fragment of $ZFC$ for this purpose; in fact, $ZFC^-$ has several desirable properties, which we describe now.

 \begin{definition} Let $ZFC^-$ be $ZFC$ but: remove power set, and strengthen choice to the well-ordering principle, and strengthen replacement to the collection principle (this is as in \cite{ZFCminus}).